Skip to main content

 note

 If your allowlist is not properly formatted, you will be unable to mint your hypercert.
-If you do not include an allowlist, then the creator of the hypercert will receive 100% of the hypercert, which the creator can then sell or transfer to another wallet a maximum of one time.
+If you do not include an allowlist, then you as the creator of the hypercert will receive 100% of the hypercert, which you can then sell or transfer to another wallet a maximum of one time.

 Future releases